Recipes to try at home

 2. Heat a heavy-based frying pan over a medium heat.
 Grease with a smear of oil or butter.
 Drop tablespoonfuls of the scone mixture into the pan, leaving room for them to spread (you'll have to cook them in batches).
 After just a couple of minutes, when they are set and have bubbles on the surface, flip them over and cook for a minute or so longer until the second side is brown, then set aside in a warm place.

 3. Continue with all the batter, adding a little more butter or oil to the pan as necessary.
-Serve warm as they are or with whatever takes your fancy eg, syrup, fruit
+Serve warm as they are or with fruit.

 Yummy Biscuits